Taffey Bakery

 Ingredients Notes

-Full recipe and ingredients are in the recipe card below.
-Feel free to scroll through this section to view certain key ingredients we’re using!
+Scroll through this section to view certain key ingredients we’re using!

-• Applesauce – I used unsweetened applesauce.
+• Applesauce – I used unsweetened applesauce, but sweetened applesauce works as well.

 • Flour – All-purpose flour is used in this recipe.